-Standard Chartered Advances Share Buy-Back Program - TipRanks.com
+Standard Chartered Advances Share Buy-back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Standard Chartered PLC announced the purchase of 738,444 of its ordinary shares as part of its ongoing share buy-back program.
-The shares were acquired at a volume-weighted average price of 1,325.7162 GB pence and will be cancelled, reducing the total number of shares in issue to 2,322,423,210.
-This move is part of a strategic effort to optimize the company’s capital structure and enhance shareholder value.
+Standard Chartered PLC announced the purchase of 538,137 of its ordinary shares as part of its ongoing share buy-back program.
+The shares were acquired at a volume-weighted average price of 1,401.60 pence per share, with the intention to cancel them, reducing the total number of shares in issue to 2,285,826,411.
+This move is part of the company’s strategy to optimize its capital structure and enhance shareholder value, aligning with regulatory requirements and market conditions.

-The most recent analyst rating on (GB:STAN) stock is a Hold with a £950.00 price target.
+The most recent analyst rating on (GB:STAN) stock is a Buy with a £1548.00 price target.
 To see the full list of analyst forecasts on Standard Chartered stock, see the GB:STAN Stock Forecast page.

 Spark’s Take on GB:STAN Stock